Available with Geostatistical Analyst license.

 Increased processing speed is most noticeable in complex models (for example, involving data transformations and large neighborhoods) and in repeated use of the tools (as in models and scripts).

 The Geostatistical Wizard and tools mentioned above will automatically use up to 32 threads/CPUs.
-This number can be increased or decreased by using the Parallel Processing Factor environment.
+This number can be decreased by using the Parallel Processing Factor environment.